 Two varieties are permissible, both having soft, dense, weather resistant double coat.

-It is generally a hardy breed, but some are prone to hip dysplasia, PRA and an eye disease (common to Collies known as Collie Eye Anomaly).
-Many dogs are allergic to fleas and some are prone to epilepsy and deafness.
+It is generally a hardy breed, but some are prone to hip dysplasia.
+To help prevent the chance of hip dysplasia developing make sure your dog is on a healthy, well proportioned diet, and avoid excessive running and jumping while still a puppy as this can be hard on the developing joints.
+PRA and an eye disease (common to Collies known as Collie Eye Anomaly) can also be an issue which should be picked up through regular vet visits.
+Epilepsy can also occur, though it tends to be mild, any signs of seizures should prompt a visit to your local vet.
 To minimize the risk of your Border Collie developing any hereditary health issues, you should buy a Border Collie puppy from a reputable breeder.